jonylordagonie/Groupomania/api/README.md

 ### Preresquisites

-To run the frontend part of the project you will need a code editor.<br>
+To run the project you will need the latest version of NodeJs, a mysql database manager, and a code editor.<br>
 I put you the links of what I would use for this installation:

+* [Mysql](https://openclassrooms.com/fr/courses/6971126-implementez-vos-bases-de-donnees-relationnelles-avec-sql/7152681-installez-le-sgbd-mysql) : I let you read the course on the installation according to your version.
+* [NodeJs](https://nodejs.org/en/) : Required to run the backend.
 * [Visual Studio Code](https://code.visualstudio.com/) : I recommend this free editor which has an integrated terminal.

 <p align="right">(<a href="#top">back to top</a>)</p>